50 facts about guns in America

 Bipartisan support against gun owners with mental illness

-Both GOP and Democrat lawmakers agree that Americans who have a mental illness should not own a gun.
+Both GOP and Democrat lawmakers tend to agree that Americans with documented mental illness should not be allowed to own a gun.
 Both political parties agree that anyone on a federal no-fly or watchlist should be prohibited from buying or possessing a firearm.
-Federal law must mandate background checks for gun purchasers who buy from a private dealer or show.
+This relative bipartisan agreement radiates out to the American populace, as well.
+Among gun owners and nonowners alike, regardless of political affiliation, between 86% and 91% of U.S. adults believe those with mental illness should be prevented from purchasing guns.

 44% of Americans know someone who was shot